Lovato Lovati: Later poems: on politics and morality

 Lovato's later poems were easily distinguishable from his earlier poems because of their differences not just in style but also in content and theme.
 Lovato's later poems became more concentrated on the subjects such as politics and morality.
 Stylistically Lovato's later poems were more medieval in character.
 Despite the maintenance of the use classical vocabulary in his writing, the overemphasis of assonance, the use of per tempora, and the quasi-paratactic structure were all examples of his falling way from the classical model.
 The later poems also "lack intensity" and were deficient of metaphorical language.
 The references he included in the poems were sometimes incoherent with the central theme of what he wanted to say.
 Lovato's concessions to Medievalism in his later poems was not believed to be a transformation in aesthetic ideals but simply a loss of inspiration.

 With regards to poems on morality, Lovato had a poetic debate with Mussato on the question of whether or not it is better to have children.
 They debated the practical impacts on individuals of having children with Lovato arguing that children were "source of father's grief, not happiness".
-In the end Lovato was declared winner by Zambono.
+In the end Lovato was declared winner by Zambono di Andrea.
 In his correspondence with Mussato c.
 1302, Lovato offered his insight on the impact of the war between Charles II of Anjou with the Tuscan cities on Padua at Mussato's request.
 In his work written on factionalism, De conditionibus urbis Padue et peste Guelfi et Gibolengi nominis, Lovato predicted that the military tension in central Italy might initiate factionalism in Padua.
 During the time when Treaty of Treviso, which ended the war over salt trade with Venice, was signed, Lovato exchanged views with Mussato on whether this peace would last.
 He was worried that Paduans would not accept the treaty terms willingly due to the freedom that was stripped away from them.